Alabama

 Hickory

-Alabama BBQ is defined by one man and one sauce: Bob Gibson.
-In 1925, “Big Bob” Gibson created a mayonnaise-based white sauce to keep his pit-smoked chickens from drying out.
-Today, Alabama White Sauce is a cult favorite and the defining characteristic of the state’s BBQ scene.
+Alabama BBQ is defined by one man and one sauce.
+In 1925, “Big Bob” Gibson created a mayonnaise-based white sauce.
+He wanted to keep his smoked chickens from drying out.
+Today, Alabama White Sauce is a cult favorite.
+It’s the most famous part of the state’s BBQ scene.

 The Secret of the White Sauce

-The sauce is a mixture of mayonnaise, cider vinegar, black pepper, and sometimes lemon or horseradish.
-It’s thin and tangy, with a significant pepper kick.
-Smoked chickens are often dunked whole into a vat of the sauce immediately after coming off the pit, which creates a flavorful, creamy glaze as it cools.
+The sauce is a mix of mayo, cider vinegar, black pepper, and sometimes lemon or horseradish.
+It’s thin and tangy.
+It has a real pepper kick.
+Smoked chickens are often dunked whole into the sauce right after they come off the pit.
+This creates a creamy glaze as it cools.

 Meats of Choice

-- Smoked Chicken: The primary vehicle for white sauce.
+- Smoked Chicken: This is the main use for white sauce.
 It is usually served halved or quartered.

-- Pork Shoulder: Often served sliced or pulled, sometimes with a more traditional red sauce or a splash of white sauce.
+- Pork Shoulder: Often served sliced or pulled.
+You’ll see it with red sauce or a splash of white sauce.

-- Ribs: Usually smoked over hickory and served with a tangy red sauce.
+- Ribs: These are usually smoked over hickory and served with a tangy red sauce.

 The Hickory Smoke

-Alabama pitmasters almost exclusively use hickory wood.
-It provides a strong, traditional smoke profile that stands up well to the bold flavors of the white sauce and the richness of the pork.
+Alabama pitmasters love hickory wood.
+It gives a strong, traditional smoke flavor.
+It holds up well against the bold white sauce and the rich pork.

 Beyond the Sauce